-The Panel considered all written submissions made in response to the exhibition of the Amendment; as well as further submissions, evidence and other material presented to it during the Hearing.

-The Panel made two separate inspections of the proposed heritage area, and observed the buildings proposed for inclusion under the Overlay.
-It has reviewed a large volume of material.
-The Panel has had to be selective in referring to the more relevant or determinative material in the report.
-All submissions and materials have been considered by the Panel in reaching its conclusions, regardless of whether they are specifically mentioned in the report.
+The Panel considered all written submissions made in response to the exhibition of the Amendment, observations from site visits, and submissions, evidence and other material presented to it during the Hearing.
+It has reviewed a large volume of material and has had to be selective in referring to the more relevant or determinative material in the Report.
+All submissions and materials have been considered by the Panel in reaching its conclusions, regardless of whether they are specifically mentioned in the Report.

-This report deals with the issues under the following headings:
+This Report deals with the issues under the following headings: